prjunnamed/prjcombine/docs/xpla3/structure.rst

   - LUT output
   - pad input buffer (so-called fast input register)
+  - the Q output of the previous register in the FB (wrapping from 0 to 15) (so-called fast shift register)
+  - the Q output of the next register in the FB (wrapping from 15 to 0) (so-called fast shift register)

 - clock or gate input routable from one of: